victortaksheyev/machineLearning/README.md

 # Statistical Learning
-Formatting data and building statistical and machine learning algorithms in python
+Formatting data and building statistical algorithms in python